-Zero tolerance against corruption: PM to joint meet of CBI-CVC
+Zero Tolerance Against Corruption: PM To Joint Meet Of CBI-CVC

-New Delhi, Oct 20 (IANS) Prime Minister Narendra Modi on Wednesday urged the officials of the Central Bureau of Investigation (CBI) and the Central Vigilance Commission (CVC) to rededicate themselves to abolish corruption from all walks of life.
+New Delhi: Prime Minister Narendra Modi on Wednesday urged the officials of the Central Bureau of Investigation (CBI) and the Central Vigilance Commission (CVC) to rededicate themselves to abolish corruption from all walks of life.
 He ask the officials to strengthen new India's policy of zero tolerance against corruption.

 Addressing a joint meeting of the CBI and CVC taking place at Gujarat's Kevadia through a video message, Modi said corruption takes away the rights of people and hinders the pursuit of justice for all, the country's progress and affects the collective power of the country.